Full width project banner image

 Step three: Formal notice

-If a friendly chat doesn't help, it's time for the formal process.
+After a friendly chat, it's time for the formal process.
 Once the tenant is seven days in arrears, they're sent a notice to remedy breach (Form 11).
-The tenant generally has seven days to cover the unpaid rent, depending on the rental agreement.
+The tenant generally has seven days to cover the unpaid rent.
+This will depend on the rental agreement.

 Step four: Notice to leave